Financial Aid Information for Graduate Alternate Programs

 The University of Texas at Tyler is required to establish satisfactory academic progress standards for financial aid applicants and recipients in accordance with federal regulations.
 These standards ensure that only those recipients demonstrating satisfactory progress toward the completion of their educational programs continue to receive financial aid.
-Satisfactory academic progress will be evaluated annually (at the end of the Spring term).
+Satisfactory academic progress will be evaluated annually (at the end of the Summer term).
 This assessment will be based on cumulative grade point average (GPA), successful semester completion of coursework (credit hours), and maximum time limits to complete the course of study.
 Financial aid recipients must meet all the requirements listed below for continued eligibility.

 Grade Point Average Requirements – Qualitative Measure

 Students receiving financial aid must maintain the grade point average standards required for enrollment and graduation as defined in the current UT Tyler Catalog.
 Graduates must maintain a 3.0 cumulative grade point average on all UT Tyler course work counted toward their degree.